prayushapandey04/track-your-employees/README.md

 ## License

-This repo is under the MIT License
+This repo is under the MIT License (please see the license in this repo).

 ## Questions